ARM-software/ebbr/source/chapter5-variable-storage.rst

     EFI_VARIABLE_FILE.

 Variables
-    At this field the list of variables entries starts.
+    The list of variables entries starts at this field.
 Each variable entry is expanded with NUL bytes to a multiple of 8 bytes.
 The list of variables is not sorted.